Appendix C Command Line¶

 An exhaustive tutorial on the command line is a bit beyond the scope of the manual.
 The man command brings up the user manual and can be used to learn more about a commands use, its options, and inputs.
 If you wanted to learn more about the df (disk free) command, enter the following into a command line and press enter :

 This will show you the user manual for the df command containing and explanation of the command and other useful information.
 For example is the -h option gives a human readable output.
 If the manual is way too long you can press the / key and type in what you want to search for.
+To scroll up and down in a manual page press Up arrow or Down arrow.
 To quit a man page press q.

 will make a much nicer output than